 In the remainder of this section the necessary definitions and notations are introduced.
 Section \ref{sec:d2} is dedicated to the proof of Theorem \ref{thm:satz1}, Section \ref{sec:d3} contains the proof of Theorem \ref{thm:satz2}.
 Section 4 contains some remarks and further questions.

-{\bf Notation:} $C_n$ denotes the cyclic group of order $n$. $D_n$ denotes the dihedral group of order $2n$. $O(d)$ is the orthogonal group over $\R^d$. $O(d)$ can be identified with the group of Euclidean motions (i.e. isometries of $\R^d$, including reflections) fixing the origin.
+{\bf Notation:} We denote the cyclic group of order $n$ by $C_n$, and the dihedral group of order $2n$ by $D_n$.
+The orthogonal group over $\R^d$ is denoted by $O(d)$.
+This group can be identified with the group of Euclideanmotions (i.e. isometries of $\R^d$, including reflections) fixing the origin.
 The closure of a set $A \subset \R^d$ is denoted by $\cl(A)$.
-For any set $X \subset \R^d$, let $S(X)$ denote the symmetry group of $X$; that is, the set of all Euclidean motions (including reflections and translations) $\varphi: \R^d \to \R^d$ with $\varphi(X)=X$.
-The {\em cone} centred in $x$ spanned by $m$ vectors $v_1, \ldots v_m \in \R^d$ is defined by
+For any set $X \subset \R^d$, let $S(X)$ denote the symmetry group of $X$, that is, the set of all Euclidean motions (including reflections and translations) $\varphi: \R^d \to \R^d$ with $\varphi(X)=X$.
+The {\em cone} centered at $x$ spanned by $m$ vectors $v_1, \ldots v_m \in \R^d$ is defined by

 A sum $A+B$, where $A,B \subset \R^d$, always means the {\em Minkowski sum}